phel-lang/phel-lang/doc/content/_index.md

 ## Status of Development

-Phel has not been released yet, but it is fairly complete.
-In the next weeks or months I will probably find some more edge cases that I will fix before the first official release.
+Phel has is fairly complete but not marked as ready.
+We still want to envolve this language without thinking to much about breaking changes.
 Maybe some of you are willing to test it out and give feedback.